louisPoulain/OptiForML2022/README.md

 Project  of the Optimization for Machine Learning course given at the EPFL 2022.

-The goal of this project is to study adaptative meta optimizer as Atmo on image classification task (cifar10) using deep network architecture (resnet18)
+The goal of this project is to study adaptative meta optimizer as Atmo on image classification task (MNIST, cifar10) using deep network architecture (resnet18).
+We also study second-order optimizers and combinations of second order and first order optimizers.

 ## Team members